floofydoug/doug/content/blog/hello-2023/index.md

 Sami and I took Thanksgiving night off at a friend's place in Round Rock watching some old-fashioned American football and chicken from HEB.

 ## December
 I signed a new lease in Lamar by my rock climbing gym.
-I missed a lot of the asian eats from Ktown in LA so I wanted to be closer to some of the pochas that I liked... like SOHA bar.
+I missed a lot of the asian eats from Ktown in LA so I wanted to be closer to some of the pochas that I liked... like SOHA Bar.
 I forgot all about Cyberpunk Edgerunners when I started watching Arcane.
 I apologize to all the League fans I've offended over the years.

+Moyae passed 3/4 major certifications, with the 4th one missed because of a third party vendor that forgot to do an update.
+We are scheduled for another retest date Jan 3rd, 2023.

 ## Goals and resolutions met
 Since we are missing some context from the previous two years, one of my goals was to get stronger.
 I got back into rock climbing again early in the summer and started weight-lifting again.
 I was able hit my goal of 3-reps at 135lbs (i weigh 125lbs), but it was tough.
 Props to everyone who sticks with weight-lifting but it is not nearly as fun as climbing things.

+I was able to climb some v6's this year.
+I hadn't been able to do that consistently before, however, I think this goal is a little cheated because i suspect the routes here are easier than the ones in LA.

 I hit my goal in chess.
 By playing each night, I finally got my rank from 1300 to a peak of 1622 on lichess.
 I still only have two openers, but the King's Gambit is my favorite opener on white.
 I find the bishop sacrifice to weaken the opponent position so early in the game a fun and defiant move for people around my skill bracket.

-I was able to climb some v6's this year.
-I hadn't been able to do that consistently before, however, I think this goal is a little cheated because i suspect the routes here are easier than the ones in LA.

 ### Goals missed:
 I only read 1 book this year.
 My usual goal is to read 3-4 books a year, but I found my evenings playing Dota2 when I had more than an hour before bed and chess when I had about 30 minutes.
 I did also subscribe to shounen jump, which to my surprise was only $1.99 a month, and was a much faster way to be in the know about Chainsawman, Jujitsu Kaisen, the Promised Neverland, and Tokyo Ghoul than spending 25 min per episode.
 I typically read through the chapters in about 3 minutes.
 Do full manga series count?